emy810/Portifolio/README.md

 # Emebet Hunde – Portfolio Website

 A simple and clean personal portfolio website showcasing projects, skills, and contact information.
-Built with HTML, CSS, and JavaScript and deployed using GitHub Pages.
+Built with HTML and CSS and deployed using GitHub Pages.

 ## 🚀 Live Demo
 https://emy810.github.io/Portifolio/